AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 Three connection protection modes exist:

-* **Blocking**: all URLs that do not belong to the allow list are blocked, with an error message.
+* **Blocking**: all URLs that do not belong to the allowlist are blocked, with an error message.
 This is the default mode after a postupgrade.
-* **Permissive**: all URLs that do not belong to the allow list are allowed.
+* **Permissive**: all URLs that do not belong to the allowlist are allowed.
-* **Warning**: all URLs that do not belong to the allow list are allowed, but the JS interpreter emits a warning, so that the administrator can collect them.
+* **Warning**: all URLs that do not belong to the allowlist are allowed, but the JS interpreter emits a warning, so that the administrator can collect them.
 This mode adds JST-310027 warning messages.

 ```
 <urlPermission action="warn" debugTrace="true">